ChloeCCPeng/Energy-Booster/README.md

 # Energy Booster
-*Created by: Molly McDonough, and Chloe Peng*
+*Created by: Molly McDonough and Chloe Peng*

 # Table of Contents
 *   [Introduction](#introduction)